pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 ## Installation

 Download latest released pre-compiled binary on the [Download Page](https://pqabelian.io/download), at the time of writing, The latest abec version is 1.0.0, while the latest abewalletmlp version is 1.0.1.
-The download url for different platforms as following:
+The download url for different platforms as following (Please refer to the latest version on the pqabelian.io download page; the example is for reference only.):

 - Windows:<br>
   [abec-windows-amd64-v1.0.0.zip](https://download.pqabelian.io/release/abec/abec-windows-amd64-v1.0.0.zip),<br>